goshlanguage/cerulean/README.md

 }
 ```

 This project is artisanally crafted, laptop to market software.
 Please open an issue if you find a bug or have a request.
-PRs are welcomeß.
+PRs are welcome.

 # Design